alters-mit/sticky_mitten_avatar/Documentation/sma_controller.md

 | move_force | The force at which the avatar will move.
 More force = faster, but might overshoot the target. |
 | move_stopping_threshold | Stop within this distance of the target. |

-_Returns:_  True if the avatar arrived at the destination.
+_Returns:_  A `TaskStatus` indicating whether the avatar moved forward by the distance and if not, why.

 ***